gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 ## Truly decentralized

-One of the well-known drawbacks of other-platform’s smart contracts is that they cannot trigger their own functions.
+One of the well-known drawbacks of other platforms' smart contracts is that they cannot trigger their own functions.
 Instead, to run certain functions they require an external component or service to trigger on-chain transactions.

 While some smart contract logic may rely on users to initiate transactions and awaken the contract, many cases require a trigger when certain conditions are met, such as reaching a specific point in time or the occurrence of a particular event.
 In the past, this has either limited the capabilities of smart contracts or required developers to introduce a centralized service to trigger smart contracts.